broadinstitute/cromwell/README.md

 workflows with any of the specified names, ids, or statuses.
 When multiple names are specified, any workflow matching one of the names will be returned.
 The same is true for multiple ids or statuses.
-When multiple labels are specified, only workflows matching all of those labels will be returned.
-When different types of criteria are specified, for example names and statuses, the results must match both the one of the specified names and one of the statuses.
+When more than one label is specified, only workflows associated to all of the given labels will be returned.

+When a combination of criteria are specified, for example querying by names and statuses, the results must return workflows that match one of the specified names and one of the statuses.
 Using page and pagesize will enable server side pagination.